|

 AN

-8 DAY MAHOGANY LONGCASE CLOCK.
-WHITE DIAL WITH HARE COURSING SCENE.
+8 DAY OAK LONGCASE CLOCK.

 The

-and capitals.
+with brass bases and capitals.

-, has Roman numerals , a seconds subsidiary dial and a date aperture.
+seconds dial and a date aperture.

 The 8 day movement rack strikes on a bell and has a lenticular brass